 The total mileage is 3,198 miles, which includes 91,504 feet of elevation gain.
 The trip will take 68 days — 59 riding days, 4 rest days, and 5 contingency days.
 The route includes 986 miles of cycleway or off-road trail suitable for touring bikes.
 Turn by turn, written directions and voice supported navigational software will be available for riders and those providing support.

 The ride will begin on 7/29/23 at Navy Heights in Astoria, OR and conclude in Annapolis on Wednesday, 10/4/23 … just ahead of planned 50th Reunion activities.

 A Little More About the Ride

-It is hoped that all in our class, along with families and friends of fallen classmates, and other alums will participate in the Recognition Ride, either vicariously through the daily blog, or by riding a few miles, or by providing support along the way.
+It is hoped that all in our class, along with families and friends of fallen classmates, and other alums will participate in the Recognition Ride, either vicariously through the Recognition Ride portal, by riding with the team for a few miles or by providing support along the way.
 Our deceased classmates remain links in our chain, and this is one opportunity to honor their contributions to country, family, and the lives and legacies of those in the Class of 1973.